StarPlayrX/SwifterLite/README.md

 Unofficial fork of Swifter written in [Swift](https://developer.apple.com/swift/) programming language, designed to be an embedded REST API server for iOS macOS and tvOS.
 This fork focuses on speed and reliability with the ability to stream audio and video seamlessly on or to any Apple device.
 SwifterLite can also become a REST api middleware and use it as an abstraction layer making it easier to update the middleware instead if your main app.

-Supports data, json, text, bytes, audio and video streaming over HLS, over HTTP 1.1 protocol via http://localhost, ipv4 tcp ip
+Supports data, json, ping (text), bytes, audio and video streaming over HLS, over HTTP 1.1 protocol via http://localhost, ipv4 tcp ip

 SwifterLite is used in StarPlayrX and future IPTVee works by Todd Bruss.
 This library uses a subset of features available in Swifter.
 Please do not attempt to merge it into http/Swifter as there are many changes and some pieces will not be available.
 SwifterLite is approximately 50% the size of Swifter.